enarroied/quarto_resume_sample/README.md

 Quarto allows to generate PDF reports directly.
 The "problem" of this approach is that it uses LaTeX under the hood.
 If your resume needs to look academic, you should *probably* use that option, and look at [projects like this one](https://github.com/schochastics/quarto-cv), or [plenty of others](https://github.com/mcanouil/awesome-quarto).

+While Quarto technically supports generating PDFs using WeasyPrint directly via `format: pdf` and `pdf-engine: weasyprint`, in practice this method can be unpredictable or incomplete.

 The approach I took has the following advantages (although this may be subjective):

 * It generates an HTML file (the HTML output deserves bigger fonts), it's an extra output we can use for a blog for example